 At 165 square feet, this is a nice sized greenhouse with plenty of space for growing plants.
 David has two built-in plant beds along each side of the greenhouse, in which he grows spinach, lettuce, and other plants year-round.
 Free-standing shelves could easily be added to this design for additional planting space for starting seeds or for overwintering potted plants.

 It is absolutely possible to build a greenhouse like this for cheap.
-David had many of the materials on hand, which saved a lot of money, but even if you had to go out and buy all new materials, the cost would only amount to about $150, which is much cheaper than buying a kit for a similar sized greenhouse.
+David had many of the materials on hand, which saved a lot of money.
+But even if you had to go out and buy all new materials, the cost would only amount to about $200, which is much cheaper than buying a kit for a similar-sized greenhouse.
 By repurposing materials you might already have on hand and checking places like Freecycle and Craigslist, you could obtain many of these materials for cheap or free.

-Once the end pieces are placed and stabilized in a level location, the middle pipe pieces are added to complete the frame of the greenhouse.
-Once everything is placed and stabilized with wood and screws, the greenhouse is ready to be covered in plastic.
+The end pieces were placed and stabilized in a level location and the middle pipe pieces were added to complete the frame of the greenhouse.
+Once everything was secured with wood and screws, the greenhouse was ready for plastic.
 There are many options for plastic to use when covering a hoop greenhouse.
-In this case, non-UV stabilized 6 mil clear plastic sheeting from a lumberyard is used.
+In this case, non-UV stabilized 6 mil clear plastic sheeting from a lumberyard was used.

-David provides a full, detailed tutorial showing how to put this together step by step at The Door Garden.
+David provides a full, detailed tutorial showing how to build a hoop greenhouse, step by step, at The Door Garden.
 Be sure to check out his updated comments about what worked well with this design and what needed improvements, as well as other ideas on how to implement similar structures in your own backyard.